How to make loom bands for beginners – everything you need to know

-Now secure both parts fo the band on the other end of your bracelet into the other half of the S clip.
+Now secure both parts of the band on the other end of your bracelet into the other half of the S clip.
 Ta da!

 Method 2: How to make a fishtail loomband bracelet – with your fingers or the Mini Rainbow loom

-- About 30 loom bands (less for a small child’s wrist, more for a adult wrist)
+- About 30 loom bands (less for a small child's wrist, more for an adult wrist)

 - An S Clip

 - Optional: ready to try some tools?
-You can easily use your fingers for this tutorial (or two pencils), but you can also use this method with a Mini Rainbow Loom or two pegs from a full Rainbow Loom.
+Choose from either your fingers (or two pencils), a Mini Rainbow Loom or two pegs from a full Rainbow Loom.

-All of these tools are available in most standard loom band starter kits – we’ve included some of our favourite kits below.
-But for the sake of this tutorial we’ll be using the Mini Rainbow Loom – which is basically a tool with two prongs.
-If you don’t have one, just use your fingers instead.
+All these tools are available in most standard loom band starter kits - find our favourite kits below.
+But for the sake of this tutorial, we'll be using the Mini Rainbow Loom - which is basically a tool with two prongs.
+If you don't have one, just use your fingers instead.

 Got your three bands in place?
 Then let's go!

-… and pull it up over the other two bands (without removing them from the loom/your fingers), bring it into the centre and let it drop in between the two prongs.
+Then pull it up over the other two bands (without removing them from the loom/your fingers).
+Bring it into the centre and let it drop between the two prongs.
 Repeat this with both sides of the band.
-Now your budding bracelet should look like this – with two bands still on the prongs and one that has been looped up and over to rest in the middle on each side.
+Now your budding bracelet should look like this:

 Once you are happy with the length of your bracelet, gently remove it from the loom.
-At the end you’ll have one band that is woven into the bracelet, with two more that sit loose inside this one.
+At the end, you'll have one band that is woven into the bracelet, with two more that sit loosely inside this one.
 Remove those two excess bands so you are left with the one, twisted band at the end.